The Basic Analytical Essay Outline Template

-Use this structure for any analytical essay.
+Use this analytical essay template for any analytical essay outline.
 Just fill in the brackets with your content:

 I. INTRODUCTION (10-15% of essay)